metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Seems to me that the Patriot defense is playing quite a bit of dime personnel against Lamar and the offense, trading size for speed.

+Deatrich Wise actually showing up in the pass rush.

 ***

 ## Packers @ Buccaneers